Candied Nuts

 Instructions

 • Heat a large frying pan or deep pot on medium heat.
-When hot, add the sugar, salt, cinnamon, and water and mix until fully combined.
+When hot, add the sugar, salt, cinnamon, vanilla, and water and mix until fully combined.
 Allow to heat up, stirring occasionally.

 • When the sugar has completely melted, add the nuts and mix until fully incorporated.
-Watch over the pan and continue stirring often until most of the sugar has been coated and beginning to crystallize.
+Watch over the pan and continue stirring often until most of the sugar has been coated and is beginning to crystallize.

 • Remove pan from the heat and allow to sit for 1-2 minutes.
 Using a spatula or wooden spoon, stir the nuts once more to avoid overly large clusters and set on a plate or chopping board to cool completely.